The Best Airline Credit Cards in Canada for 2023

 Transfer of points

-Any reward points you earn are always transferred to your account when your statement posts, not immediately after you make your purchase.
+Any reward points you earn are transferred to your account when your statement posts, not immediately after you make your purchase.
 The same applies to any welcome bonus.
 For example, let’s say your welcome bonus is 30,000 points after you spend $3,000.
-The points would post on the statement where you hit $3,000 in spending.
+The points would be posted on the statement where you hit $3,000 in spending.

 Free checked bags